 Incobotulinumtoxina (By injection)

-Treats muscle spasms in the neck, eyelids, and upper arms.
+Treats muscle spasms in the neck, eyelids, and upper arms, and chronic excessive drooling.
 Also improves the appearance of deep facial lines or wrinkles.

 XeominThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to incobotulinumtoxinA, other botulinum toxin products, or human albumin.
+You should not receive it if you had an allergic reaction to incobotulinumtoxinA, other botulinum toxin products, or human albumin, or if you have an infection at the injection area.

 How to Use This Medicine: